 There are a number of prizes and awards for artistic achievement presented by academic departments or the Council for the Arts at MIT.

 The Harold and Arlene Schnitzer Prize in the Visual Arts was established in 1996 through an endowment from Harold and Arlene Schnitzer of Portland, Oregon.
 Schnitzer, a real estate investor, graduated from MIT in 1944 with a degree in metallurgy.
 The prizes are awarded to MIT students, undergraduate and graduate, for excellence in a body of artistic work.
+The next deadline for submissions is April 13, 2015.

 The Eugene McDermott Award in the Arts at MIT recognizes rising, innovative talents and offers its recipient a $100,000 prize and a campus residency.
 The award may be given to an artist working in any field or cross-disciplinary activity, including architecture, creative writing, dance, design, filmmaking, media arts, music, theater and visual arts.
 Award nominees are identified by an Advisory Committee composed of international leaders in arts and culture.
 An Award Committee, chosen by the Council for the Arts at MIT and comprised of arts opinion leaders at MIT, then selects the recipient.